Nick Fuentes fires back at Nikki Haley, Meghan McCain, others over Ben Shapiro confrontation

 BEN SHAPIRO ON HOUSE DEMOCRATS' REACTION TO IMPEACHMENT VOTE: LIKE 'A NEW HUSBAND ON HIS WEDDING NIGHT'

 “It’s great to see the four most dishonest media hacks in contemporary politics put aside their differences and come together in defense of civility… yea that or maybe there’s an ulterior motive here.
-I see four never Trumpers that have an axe to grind with American First.”
+I see four never Trumpers that have an axe to grind with America First.”

 Fuentes was outside, talking with conservative writer Andy Ngo and a small group of others when the Shapiro family walked past them.
 Fuentes spotted Shapiro and walked toward him.